To view all 7 steps, select the "EXPAND" link below.

 What are related degrees and certificates I can obtain at SMC?

-Traditionally, most enter a career in culture, history, and languages with a related degree.
-However, requirements for anyone entering the field of culture, history, and languages depends on various factors such as the job position and the skill level needed.
+Traditionally, most enter a career working with people and society with a related degree.
+However, requirements for anyone entering this field depends on various factors such as the job position and the skill level needed.
 We recommend that you explore your career path more in depth by speaking to a Career Counselor at the Career Services Center.

 Once you have explored your career path more in depth and have identified your educational goals, we also recommend that you reach out to an academic counselor.
 An academic counselor can help you identify the classes you need to take to complete your major at SMC as well as what classes you need to complete to transfer to a university/college.
 An academic counselor can also help you through the petition to graduate process.